 "Hell, as far as I know.
-We're in neither Azeroth nor the Outlands.
+We're neither in Azeroth nor the Outlands.
 I think it might just be whatever place the demons came from originally.
 As for what's going on, it seems you've gotten yourself caught by the demons.
 Since it appears you still have your clothes and you haven't been brutally raped and tortured yet, I can only surmise that they must have had something more fun they wanted to play with before they got to you.
 Were you traveling with a paladin, perhaps?
 Or a warlock?
 They love those in particular."
 The bitter tone never left his voice.

 "I wasn't traveling with anyone.
 No, wait.
 There was a warlock, but he wasn't my companion.
 He attacked the demon camp in the scrap field; I used his ruckus to get in unseen.
 I was supposed to blow up this thing, you see, only it turned out to be a teleporter.
 Something came through it before I could finish."

-"Wait a sec, I thought demons served warlocks." she stated, half in question.
+"Wait a sec, I thought demons served warlocks," she stated, half in question.

 "It seems demons pretend to serve warlocks.
 Once the tables are turned, it's not a pretty sight.
-They're cruel to all of us, but they have particular horrors saved up for THEM.
-It makes me VERY glad I chose the arcane path over the fel path, let me tell you."
+They're cruel to all of us, but they have particular horrors saved up for them.
+It makes me very glad I chose the arcane path over the fel path, let me tell you."

 Laina was silent for a moment.
 Then she sighed, and said in a voice that trembled despite her attempts to keep it steady, "I am in deep shit."

 The elf laughed harshly, a humorless sound.
 "You don't know the half of it."
 She heard him moving around a bit on the bench, then he spoke again.
 "I'm going to sleep.
 You might want to do the same.
 I've only got a little energy for bread and water in the morning, and it vanishes after a time if it's not consumed.
 If you want some, you'd better be awake."
-With that, the cell was silent except for the loud and ragged breathing of the troll.
+With that, the cell was silent, except for the loud and ragged breathing of the troll.
 Soon after, the elf's regular breaths indicated he was also asleep.

 After a time, she too slept.